Draped Up

 "Draped Up" is the first single from Bun B's solo debut album Trill.
 It samples elements from the song "Pimp Tha Pen" by DJ Screw.
-It features an intro from Lil' Keke.
-The official remix is on the album and it features Lil' Keke, Slim Thug, Chamillionaire, Paul Wall, Mike Jones, Aztek, Lil Flip, & Z-Ro.
+It features an intro from Lil' Keke, and was produced by Salih Williams.
+The official remix is on the album and it features Lil' Keke, Slim Thug, Chamillionaire, Paul Wall, Mike Jones, Aztek, Lil Flip, and Z-Ro.
 The music video features cameo appearances by Chingy, Devin The Dude, Kanye West, Scarface, Spice 1, Paul Wall, Mike Jones, Lil' Keke, Lil' Flip, Slim Thug, Z-Ro, Trae Tha Truth, Aztek, & Birdman.
 The song topped out at #45 on the U.S. Hot R&B Chart.